Who Might Experience Frozen Shoulder?

 Another article relating to how Acupuncture treats chronic pain can be found here.

 There are published studies that show acupuncture helps in the healing of Frozen Shoulder.
-My clients have experienced great relief after their first session and I have found that a second session is most useful within a few days and again within the week.
-I recommend the use of a liniment (I often use Zhen Gu Shui), keeping the shoulder warm and a range of simple exercises done several times a day.
+My clients have experienced great relief after their first session, especially if it improves sleep.
+And I have found that a second session is most useful within a few days and again within the week.
+I recommend the use of a liniment (I often use Zhen Gu Shui) or herbal patch, keeping the shoulder warm and a range of simple exercises done several times a day.
 Committing to a treatment plan over several weeks offers a greater chance for a positive outcome.

 Now when I see my clients down the street they raise their arm high and give me a big wave, with a smile not a grimace!
 Relief can come after only a few treatments.